-When you are on pace, let's do our best to keep you on pace!
+The point is: When you're on pace, let's do our best to keep you there!

-If we are on track to achieve our goals, we care more about risk than return.
-We tend to focus on decreasing our range of outcomes and ‘locking it in.’
-Reducing risk is the key to accomplishing this goal.
+If you're on track to achieving your goals, you care more about risk than return.
+We focus on decreasing your range of outcomes in an effort to lock it in.
+Reducing risk is key to accomplishing this goal.

 The S&P 500 investor experienced a great run, ending with $3,538,000.
 His ending draw of $60,000 represented 1.7% of his portfolio.
 He was in great shape.